StatisticsHealthEconomics/HTAinRmanifesto/README.md

 Testing validity has been discussed in [3].

-The collection of test are recorded in a document similar to [this example](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/test_case_example.csv)
+The collection of test are recorded in a document similar to [this example](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/test_case_example.csv).

-Then these are translated to actual tests in the target language, such as the `testthat` packages examples [here](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/testthat_example.R)
+Then these are translated to actual tests in the target language, such as the `testthat` packages examples [here](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/blob/main/test_case_example/testthat_example.R).

-### Consistent style

-An agreed specific submission style, e.g. for all models written in R submitted to NICE, would make things easier to interrogate and combine.

 ### References